fontys-intersect/fontys-intersect-2020/cases/smartscreen.md

 ![ADB connect](/assets/images/adb_connect.png)

 - **False firmware update**
 Because the update server did not implement HTTPS it is possible to read the communication between the smart screen and the server.
 This makes it possible to create a fake update server, combine this with a man in the middle attack and it is possible to make the smart screen pull an update from the fake server.
-This can either corrupt or add malware to the smart screen.
+This can allow an attack add malware or corrupt the smart screen.

 ![update requests](/assets/images/fake_server.png)